plasticmacaroni/bg3-missables/checklist.md

 - Complete other quests before killing 3 goblin camp leaders
 # Nautiloid
 - Kill the devil to get the fiery sword (it's useful at least partway through Act 1)
+- Make a decision about the exposed brain.
+Sparing it may be relevant later in Act 2.
 # Ravaged Beach
 - Take revenge on your tentacled captor from the intro
 # Wilderness